cyber-prophet/cy/README.md

 Flags:
-  -D, --disable_append - Disable adding the cyberlink into the temp table -q, --quiet - Don't output the cyberlink record after executing the command --only_hash - calculate hash only, don't pin anywhere --dont_detect_cid - work with CIDs as regular texts --follow_file_path - check if `text_param` is a valid path, and if yes - try to open it
+  -D, --disable_append - Disable adding the cyberlink into the temp table -q, --quiet - Don't output a cyberlink record after executing the command --only_hash - calculate hash only, don't pin anywhere --dont_detect_cid - work with CIDs as regular texts --follow_file_path - check if `text_param` is a valid path, and if yes - try to open it